- Email: David.Luck@lewisbrisbois.com

-David Luck is a partner in the Miami office of Lewis Brisbois and is a member of the Appellate Practice.
+David Luck is a partner in the Miami office of Lewis Brisbois and a vice-chair of the Appellate Practice.
 David focuses on appeals and appellate trial support in federal court, Florida state court, and various jurisdictions in which he has been admitted pro hac vice.
 He has argued appeals in the United States Eleventh Circuit Court of Appeals, the Florida Supreme Court, and Florida's District Courts of Appeal.

 David's areas of concentration include products liability, general liability, commercial litigation, insurance coverage and alleged bad faith, and personal-injury defense.